-Want to be the smartest person in the room at this year's Super Bowl party?
+Want to be the smartest person in the room while watching this year's Super Bowl?
 Bust out a few of these fun facts about Big Games past.

 According to the U.S. Department of Agriculture, Super Bowl Sunday is America's "second-largest food consumption day."
 (Only Thanksgiving Day beats it.)

 2. Those rumors about sewage systems failing because of all the flushing toilets during halftime are just that: rumors.